dvreeze/yaidom/docs/someXmlGotchas.rst

 Looking at namespaces alone, it is already clear that reasoning about "equality" of XML documents (in isolation) is very hard in general.

+Yaidom's approach w.r.t. namespaces (and DTDs) can be summarized as follows:

+* Yaidom does not consider DTDs first-class citizens (although the underlying JAXP parser may retrieve and use DTDs)
+* Yaidom considers namespaces first-class citizens
+* Yaidom clearly distinguishes among qualified names, expanded names, namespace scopes and namespace declarations (including undeclarations)
+* Yaidom does not consider namespace declarations to be attributes!

 .. _`Why don't namespaces support DTDs?`: http://www.oreillynet.com/xml/blog/2007/04/why_dont_namespaces_support_dt.html
 .. _`XML namespaces and DTDs`: http://www.rpbourret.com/xml/NamespacesFAQ.htm#dtd